godwokenrises/godwoken-doc/docs/integration.md

 To develop on Godwoken V1, the following caveats must be noted:

 - The existing web3.js libraries are not used to interact with Godwoken because the web3 RPC is not fully compatible with EVM. [compatible providers](https://github.com/nervosnetwork/polyjuice-provider) are provided to minimize the workload of porting existing work with web3.js, ethers.js, Truffle and Hardhat.
-Simply replace the provider with polyjuice-provider when initiating an account.
+Simply replace the provider with polyjuice-provider when initiating the wallet provider.
 - Ethereum wallets are used as transaction signers instead of a full-featured wallet that support checking balances, tracking transactions, transferring assets etc. The Ethereum wallets such as MetaMask support signing and sending transactions on Godwoken.
 - For more details on the incompatibilities when deploying Ethereum contracts, see the links below:
-  - <Link to={useBaseUrl('/docs/comparisonEVM')}>Comparison with EVM</Link>
+  - <Link to={useBaseUrl('/comparisonEVM')}>Comparison with EVM</Link>
   - [Godwoken Compatibility Examples](https://github.com/honestgoing/godwoken-polyjuice-compatibility-examples)

 ## Account Initialization